What is the Hazel Barnes Flat?

 - Within thirty days of vacating the flat, applicants must submit a written summary of activities and research completed.
 Failure to do so automatically forfeits future applications

-- Each successful applicant will gain access to a google doc where necessary information for the flat is contained
+- Each successful applicant will receive information about the flat

-- Dates of travel may be adjusted depending on illness, quarantine recommendations, etc
+- Dates of travel may be adjusted depending on illness, family emergencies, etc

 Giving credit to the CHA